 With a maximum 20 delegates on the summer school, you will take part in extensive group work and workshop style learning.

 How to apply:

 Candidates may be nominated by their host Institution or apply themselves by email with a CV (maximum four pages) and a statement outlining the usefulness of the training to the candidate in their career development (max 500 words) by the 14th of May 2017.
-Selection will be by a sub-committee of the Centre Executive Committee and successful candidates will be notified by the 15th of April 2016.
+Selection will be performed by a TES Centre Committee and successful candidates will be notified by the 19th of May 2017.